KevinDHofer/CPS1000/README.md

 ---

 *Note:*
-In the R Markdown document, the following figures are still missing: FigS1, FigS6, FigS7 + tables (reorder)
+In the R Markdown document, the following figures are still missing: FigS6, FigS7 + supp. tables

-These figures are not yet properly plotted: FigS5 (network plot)

 ---